paulloisel/Eulith_AI_Agent/Readme.md

 Embark on a galactic journey with Eulith_AI_Agent, your AI-powered DeFi Code Generator and Assistant.
 Forget the mundane intricacies of coding and enjoy the instant code generation for DeFi Protocols powered by Eulith.
 You are no longer bound by the chains of extensive coding experience or profound mastery of Eulith's library, as this AI assistant seamlessly translates natural language prompts into code.
 This is where magic meets science!

-Our mission fuels the brilliance of our AI assistant:
+The mission fuels the brilliance of the AI assistant:

 1. Empowering **users** with a heightened experience.
 2. Liberating **teammates** from answering rudimentary queries and providing them with the AI assistant's generated code as a base for specific user examples and debugging.